ibm-cloud-docs/vmware-service/vmaas/cluster-adding-deleting.md

     1. Specify the cluster name.
     2. Select the host quantity.
 A minimum of 14 is required for stretch vSAN storage.
     4. Select the host profile.
+    5. For vSAN, optionally select the **Enable vSAN de-duplication & compression** checkbox to save storage space.
+    6. Click **Next**.
+    7. Select the sizings for one or more IOPS/GB performance tiers for attached NFS storage.
     5. Review the cost, accept the terms, and click **Order**.

 ## Before you delete clusters